 Similarly like many other places in India, public display of affection is not approved by the public.
 At one point, this was even considered as a punishable offense and even though that’s not the case anymore, public display of affection is still a taboo.
 This forces the couples looking for some time alone to head to the so-called Lovers Points.
 These places can be anything, ranging from parks, seafronts, and even highways, where couples take comfort in numbers.
 This is mostly because of Mumbai’s ridiculously high real estate prices, which brings us to the next point:

 As I mentioned at the beginning of this article, Mumbai is a city that lives in extremes.
 Mumbai is home to more than 10,000 millionaires (the most in India) and 49 billionaires (7th in the world) but also millions of people live in Mumbai’s slums.
-There are people that organize parties and hire white women are being used as human tables while thousands struggle to bring enough food for their families every day.
+There are people who organize parties and hire white women are being used as human tables while thousands struggle to bring enough food for their families every day.

 Hence, it’s no surprise that Mumbai is home to some spectacular sights such as.